nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 Org-roam provides useful functions for accessing time-series notes. `org-roam-dailies-goto-today` will take you to today's note for the selected template and if the file does not exist it is initialized.
 Similarly `org-roam-dailies-goto-yesterday`, `org-roam-dailies-goto-tomorrow`, and `org-roam-dailies-goto-date` take you to the note for yesterday, tomorrow, or the specified date, creating the file if necessary. `org-roam-dailies-goto-previous` and `org-roam-dailies-goto-next` go to the previous and next note in the series based on the file you are currently visiting making for easy navigation through the time series.

+`org-roam-node-random` is fun, as it says, it takes you to a random node.
+It's nice for serendipitous stumbles.

 If I am working on something that has some regular pattern but is not a recurring time series I follow a similar pattern, but instead of `org-roam-dailies-capture` I run `org-roam-capture`.
 Unlike `org-roam-dailies-capture` `org-roam-capture` first prompts for a node title and you select a template afterwords.
 For example, if I am working on support case I will run `org-roam-capture`, enter the issue number and then key in `w` (work) `s` (support).
 I am taken to a new node in the file for that support case where I immediately trigger `org-roam-dailies-capture` for my work log which starts clocking time and I follow the link back to the node to continue my work.

 Speaking of links between notes, `org-roam-ui` provides a really fun interactive 2 or 3d graph showing the links between nodes.